estryker/sphero/README.markdown

 ## FEATURES/PROBLEMS:

-* An easy to use DSL that is friendly for new coders, plus responsive collision detection.
+* An easy to use DSL that is friendly for new coders.
+Simple commands to move the ball forward, turning, and changing colors.
+  More advanced usage includes responsive collision detection and a new keyboard control mode!

 ## SYNOPSIS: